AbdullahDeliogullariCS/Cryptography/README.md

 ## Diffie-Hellman Key Exchange
 The Diffie–Hellman key exchange method allows two parties that have no prior knowledge of each other to jointly establish a shared secret key over an insecure channel.

+## Rivest-Shamir-Adleman Algorithm

+Public key cryptography, also known as asymmetric cryptography, uses two different but mathematically linked keys -- one public and one private.
+The public key can be shared with everyone, whereas the private key must be kept secret.
+In RSA cryptography, both the public and the private keys can encrypt a message; the opposite key from the one used to encrypt a message is used to decrypt it.